 In Louisiana, it’s hard to escape the effects of hurricanes.
-Even those who are inland may experience threatening weather or may house friends and family who are seeking refuge from the direct path of an oncoming storm.
-One safety concern associated with natural disasters is that they can have a big impact on victims of sexual and domestic violence.
+Even communities that are miles inland or at the top of the boot may experience down-graded, yet significant weather or may house friends and family who are seeking refuge from the direct path of an oncoming storm.
+Natural disasters can have a big impact on victims of sexual and domestic violence.

 According to the U.S. Department of Health and Human Services website, studies indicate that there are increases in domestic violence and sexual assault in association with natural disasters.
-Hurricane Barry’s destruction was relatively mild and in essence, the storm served as a drill.
-In its wake, there is opportunity to assess and better prepare for future disasters.
-With this in mind, now is a good time to make and practice a personal disaster preparedness plan.
-This will benefit those who suffer from trauma or have experienced sexual assault, and can prevent sexual assault from happening in a disaster.
+Prior to June there is opportunity to assess and better prepare for future disasters.
+BUT, if you’re reading this and it’s already hurricane season, don’t worry; right now is the time to make your personal disaster preparedness plan and have intermittent drills.
+A plan is immensely beneficial for those who struggle from a previous traumatic episode or have experienced sexual assault, and can prevent sexual assault from happening in a disaster.
+Not knowing what to do builds anxiety on top of an already stressful situation, and planning can mitigate that type of response.

 LaFASA offers these suggestions:

-• Arrange in advance a place you can seek adequate shelter with someone you trust and where you feel safe.
-It may be with family, with a friend, a church member, or a co-worker.
+- Arrange in advance a place you can seek adequate shelter with someone you trust and where you feel safe.
+It may be with family, with a friend, a church member, a co-worker, a place recommended by an advocate, etc.

-• Shelters should always be considered a final option.
+- Shelters should always be considered a final option.
 Shelters are generally set up by local government and organizations such as the ARC, the Salvation Army, or churches.
-Survivors of sexual assault should be aware that displacement from your home along with the lack of privacy in a shelter can be re-traumatizing.
+Survivors of sexual assault should be aware that displacement from your home along with the lack of privacy and the uncertainty of the people in a shelter can be re-traumatizing.

-• Always have the number of someone you feel comfortable talking with in your contact list.
+- Always have the number of someone you feel comfortable talking with in your contact list.
 Most parishes in Louisiana have a local sexual assault crisis center.
 Your local center’s number is a must to have in your contact list.
 Each accredited center number can be found at LaFASA.org.
 However, keep in mind that your local center may be compromised as well, due to the disaster.
-Two good numbers to have as back-up are LaFASA’s helpline – 888-995-7273 or RAINN’s national helpline – 800-656-HOPE (4673).
+The LaFASA Helpline via text: 225-351-SAFE (7233), chat: lafasa.org or talk: 888-995-7273 and RAINN’s national helpline – 800-656-HOPE (4673) are great resources to have, especially if a disaster effects a large scale area of the state.
 Cell phone service is often crippled during a disaster.
 Don’t be afraid to ask if there is a landline.

 We would like to bring to mind for employers that when it comes to a person’s safety, there should be no debate in allowing adequate time off from work.
 If an employee’s plan involves being out of town, then please understand, this is probably the best option for that person.
-Regardless of a person’s circumstances or experiences, employers must always put their employee’s safety first without threat to employment.
+Regardless of an employee’s circumstances or experiences, employers must always put people’s safety first without threat to employment.

-Most shelters are run by volunteers.
-Many times, shelters continue to house evacuees for days on into weeks after the disaster.
-Organizations should vet in advance anyone who enlists to volunteer at a shelter and understand that conditions can present opportunity for sexual predators.
+Organizations operating shelters should always vet in advance anyone who enlists to volunteer at a shelter and understand that conditions can present opportunity for sexual predators.
 With appropriate preparation, shelters can prevent nefarious actions.
 LaFASA offers a brief list of recommendations for any organization that serves as a shelter during a disaster:

 • Ensure that evacuees are supplied with information about how to report sexual abuse or assault.